AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 3.2 Login with the username `admin`
 -------------------------------------

    For the password field, use the `AviatrixControllerPrivateIP`.
 The `AviatrixControllerPrivateIP` can be found in the Outputs section of the CloudFormation stack.
-You can also find the Controller instance's private IP address by going to AWS EC2 console, click the Controller instance and locate its private IP address.
+You can also find the Controller instance's private IP address by going to AWS EC2 console, clicking the Controller instance and locating its private IP address.

    |imageCFOutputsWithPassword|